jacobobryant/biff/slate/source/index.html.md

                             ; requests.
 For example:
                             ; {"localhost" (constantly {:status 200 ...})
                             ;  "example.com" (constantly {:status 200 ...})}
+:biff.web/host "localhost"  ; Host for the web server to listen on. localhost is used in prod
+                            ; because requests are proxied through Nginx.
 :biff.web/port 8080         ; Port for the web server to listen on.
 Also used in
                             ; biff.system/start-biff.
 ```